-- AT&T Chancellor's Graduate Fellowships established in 1997. - Dean's Scholar Award established in 2006 - GSBS Endowed Scholarship established in 2000 - Mary Lou Clements Scholarship established in 2000 - See link above for the complete listing of scholarships
+- Achievement Rewards for College Scientists (ARCS) - AT&T Chancellor's Graduate Fellowships established in 1997. - Dean's Scholar Award established in 2006 - GSBS Endowed Scholarship established in 2000 - Mary Lou Clements Scholarship established in 2000

 Recruitment Budget: A small fund is allocated for the recruitment of students.
 Expenses include: